PaladinStudiosBVs/Blender-Exporter/README.md

 <b> Note: </b> When the addon has been enabled once, this step can be skipped.
 Reloading scripts is only required.

 The addon is now available in the main viewport on the 'N' panel.
 If it isn't visible, press `N` to reveal the panel and click on `Paladin Studios`.

 <a name="release"/>

 # Creating a new release
-Checkout the repository and switch to the branch you need a release from.

-Zip the `PaladinExporter` folder to a `PaladinExporterVx.x.x.zip`, where x.x.x should be the relevant version number.

-The zip file can now be distributed and installed using the add on preferences menu, by clicking `Install` and selecting the .zip file.
+Update the version in ```addons/BlenderExporter/__init__.py```

+When changes are merged to the ```main``` branch and a new version is detected, the release automation will create a new package